Broadway Cares/Equity Fights AIDS

 Broadway Cares was created in 1988 specifically to raise funds within the theatre community to be distributed through grants to AIDS service organizations in New York City and across the country.
 During the four years from 1988 through the merger of Broadway Cares with Equity Fights AIDS in May 1992, $1,067,000 was granted to 85 AIDS service organizations by a committee made up entirely of theatrical professionals.
 Following the 1992 merger and through 1996, this same committee granted an additional $4,740,000.

 In 1996, the National Grants Committee was refigured to include both AIDS service providers and those in the theatre community active in raising funds for BC/EFA.
-Since then, BC/EFA has granted $64 million more to more than 450 AIDS and family service organizations nationwide.
+Since its founding in 1988, BC/EFA has distributed more than $82 million through our National Grants Program.

-BC/EFA has completed all three grant rounds that made up the 2012 National Grants Program.
+BC/EFA has completed the three grant rounds that make up the 2015 National Grants Program.

-View a complete list of all 2012 Nationally Recognized Service and Public Policy grantees.
+2015 Nationally Recognized Service and Public Policy Grants